wsssy/AttitudeToTrump/index.md

 ## Who talked most about Trump in 2015 before election?
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" allowfullscreen="true" src="assets/img/quotes-2015_before_election_top10_count.html"></iframe>

 From the above picture, not too many people have interst in Trump before he won the election.
-Moreover, those people who talked about Trump mostly are not famous politicains.
+Moreover, those people who talked about Trump mostly are not politicains.

+Sarah Palin a local politician
+Herman Saatkamp fourth president of Stockton University Jerry Seinfeld an famous actor
+Steve Deace a comddy show host
+Alec Baldwinn an actor
+Ian Ziering an actor
+John Gibbons a baseball player
+Hope Hicks an employee of The Trump Organization
+Leeza Gibbons a takl show host
+Joe Scarborough a Television host